Niall Annett

 Niall Annett (born 7 May 1991) is an Irish rugby union coach and former player who played hooker for Ulster, Worcester Warriors and Bath.
-As of the summer of 2025 he is an Elite Player Development Officer with the Ulster academy.
+As of the summer of 2025 he is an elite player development officer with the Ulster academy.

 Annett captained Methodist College Belfast's Ulster Schools' Cup-winning side in 2009, and the Ireland under-20s at the 2011 IRB Junior World Championship.
 He graduated from the Ulster academy, making his debut against Leinster in December 2011.

-He joined left Ulster in 2014, joing Worcester Warriors.
-On 1 March 2022, Bath Rugby announced that Annett would be joining the club from the start of the 2022/23 season. he retired at the end of the 2024-25 season, and returned to Ulster as an Elite Player Development Officer.
+He left Ulster in 2014, joining Worcester Warriors.
+On 1 March 2022, Bath Rugby announced that Annett would be joining the club from the start of the 2022/23 season.
+He retired at the end of the 2024-25 season, and returned to Ulster as an elite player development officer.

 In 2014, he was called up to the Barbarians squad to play against Leicester Tigers.